pyos/webmcast/README.md

 #### How To Broadcast Stuff

-PUT/POST a WebM to `/stream/<name>`
+PUT/POST a WebM to `/stream/<name>`.
+(Note that you have to register first, to obtain said name and a token.)

-*Not implemented: the server should require a security token for that.*

 ```bash
 server=http://localhost:8000